 Creating and performing Musical Theatre is a joyous and transformative experience.

 We are grateful to do this work and commit to creating a dynamic space where all peoples feel welcome, and all stories are respected and celebrated onstage and off.

-I honor and am grateful for the long history and lineage of Indigenous, Black, People of Color, Queer and Trans Communities working diligently toward healing and social justice—bringing awareness to the need to uncover unconscious bias as part of healing for all people.
+We honor and are grateful for the long history and lineage of Indigenous, Black, People of Color, Queer and Trans Communities.
+And support and commit to the great work towards healing and justice for all people.

-I miss seeing you in the theatre and look forward to sharing the space with you again.
+We miss seeing in the theatre and look forward to sharing the space with you again!